PostreslesCODE/Audio-Noder/README.md

 ### This is writen for my personal use but anyone can use it if you want to i guess

-I made this so that I can arrange the connections as I please and to fix certain programs bugged ahh inicial connections, think of this as a work around.
+I made this so that I can arrange the connections as I please and to fix certain programs bugged ahh iniｔial connections, think of this as a work around.

 ## Building